premy1992/Sudoku/README.md

 setenv LD_LIBRARY_PATH ${GUROBI_HOME}/lib

 ```
-These paths should be adjusted to reect your chosen <installdir> .
+These paths should be adjusted to refect your chosen <installdir> .

 [Retrieving Your Gurobi License](https://user.gurobi.com/download/licenses/current)